argumentcomputer/yatima-lang-proto/README.md

 love their mathematical computing machines, as natural extensions of themselves.
 A future where users have autonomy and privacy over their own systems and their own data.
-A future where reliable, type-checked, formally-verified software is the norm, so you can use other people's code with the same confidence you have when you drive your car over a bridge.
-A future where computing is pure positive wonder.
+A future where reliable, type-checked, formally-verified software is the norm, so you can rely on software engineering with the same quotidian confidence you have for civil engineering whenever you drive your car over a bridge.